kaga/kaga.github.io/version-control/_posts/2021-03-07-Git-Part-4-Pull-Request.markdown

 **Hopefully at the end the review process, there should be NO SURPRISES.**

 Review after development completion should be a [gateway review](https://blog.jetbrains.com/upsource/2017/01/18/code-review-as-a-gateway/).
+It is place to check if the work adhere to company standards.
+In many cases, I would approve the work even I discovered a typo at this stage.
+I trust the developer will fix it before merging.

-It is place to check if the code adhere to company standard.
-It is not a place for [hit and run micromanagement](https://www.joelonsoftware.com/2006/08/08/the-command-and-control-management-method/), inventing new requirements out of thin air.
+It is however, not a place for [hit and run micromanagement](https://www.joelonsoftware.com/2006/08/08/the-command-and-control-management-method/), inventing new requirements out of thin air.

 > "Have you consider the future of this product or consider other use cases that I did not mention earlier, I expected you to think harder than this"